shanedirksen/evaluation/README.md

  - L3
  - All levels

+> Any choice I pick would honestly be a guess.

 Explain one difference between any of these 2 protocols: I2C, SPI, UART:

+> I do not know any of these protocols.

 What is a feature Java has that C++ does not?
  - Object oriented classes
  - Lambda expressions
  - Data streams
- - Implicit garbage collection
+ > - Implicit garbage collection

 Name one major concern when developing for embedded systems and edge computing such as a deployed Jetson or Raspberry Pi:

+> Managing the limitations of physical resources on these devices.
+There is typically limited processing and storage capabilities and simply increasing these limits would increase the weight of the device.

 Which of the following is a job for the DHCP server?
  - Route packets out to the internet
  - Make particular ports available for access on the inter/intranet
- - Assign IP addresses on the network
+ > - Assign IP addresses on the network
  - Look up what domain name maps to an address on the internet

 ---